|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Internet Moment: Today students had an opportunity to tour major art museums all around the globe by visiting the Google Art Project.
 This website offers virtual 3D tours of museums and high resolution images of the art work within.

 Start Publisher Brochure Project: Students take an existing brochure for computer class and recreate it in Publisher 2010 using a premade template as a starting point.
 Students also practiced their typing by re-typing the text.
 Click here to enlarge the project description.
-We just started this project.
+We will finish this project tomorrow.

 Technology Current Event: Last year all students watched this TED Video about Sixth Sense Technology coming out of the MIT Media Lab.
 As a follow up 8th graders watched this new video that features more of Pranav Mistry's ideas: